bit-apps-pro/bit-assist-wp/readme.txt

 You can create only one Widget in the free version

-= How many channels can I create in the free version? = You can create any of 22 channels at a time in the free version like WhatsApp, Facwebook Messenger, Telegram, Discord, WeChat, Linkedin, Slack, Twitter, Instagram, TikTok, Skype, Line Messenger, Snapchat, Viber, Google Map, SMS, Call Button, Calendly, Waze, Pinterest, Signal, YouTube.
+= How many channels can I create in the free version? = You can create any of 22 channels at a time in the free version like WhatsApp, Facebook Messenger, Telegram, Discord, WeChat, Linkedin, Slack, Twitter, Instagram, TikTok, Skype, Line Messenger, Snapchat, Viber, Google Map, SMS, Call Button, Calendly, Waze, Pinterest, Signal, YouTube.

 = Does Bit Assist works on mobile? =
 Yes, it does.
 You have also the flexibility to customize which chat button will be displayed on different devices, be it desktop or mobile.
 This means you can choose to show WhatsApp and Facebook Messenger chat, channels on mobile devices while displaying another chat button on desktop or maybe you want to hide WhatsApp and Facebook Messenger chat, on mobile and show them on desktop.
 With this option, your visitors can choose their preferred way of communication, whether it’s WhatsApp or Messenger bot, to start chatting with you right away.